 Dealiem uses automation and community feedback to find and geolocate deals that are often day and time sensitive so that you can experience more for less.
-Find your next buck-a-shuck, happy hour, food & drink specials, and more on the Dealiem Web App.
+Find your next buck-a-shuck, happy hour, food & drink specials, free museums and art galleries and more on the Dealiem Web App.

 Known for its cultural diversity, sports and entertainment, restaurants, weekend festivals, and our gorgeous skyline, Toronto attracts over 27 Million visitors annually.
 With 46 kms of waterfront, 158 neighborhoods, and 6 boroughs (previous municipalities amalgamated into one city), there seems to be no shortage of things to see and do.